The Cosby Mysteries: Production history

 The show was created by David Black and William Link.
 Link's previous series included Columbo on NBC and Murder, She Wrote on CBS.
 Link developed the series at Cosby's request, as Cosby wanted to make an intelligent, character-driven mystery series that did not rely on graphic violence.

 The show began on January 31, 1994, as a two hour movie, and 18 regular episodes began airing on NBC on September 21, 1994.
 The series ranked 62nd for the season with an average 9.9 household rating.
 Executive producer William Link criticized NBC for not effectively advertising the show before its premiere launch.
 NBC Entertainment president Warren Littlefield blamed Bill Cosby for not using his personal fame to promote the show.

-At the beginning of 1995, creators William Link and David Black were dropped from the production team by NBC.
+At the beginning of 1995, prior to the show's cancellation, creators William Link and David Black were dropped from the production team by NBC.

 Critics expressed hope that The Cosby Mysteries would fare better than Cosby's previous two ventures, Here and Now and the game show remake, You Bet Your Life.
 The Cosby Mysteries has been rerun in the United Kingdom, on digital channel ITV1, and in the United States on A&E, STARZ!
 Mystery and TV One.

 The Cosby Mysteries was shot in New York City by SAH Enterprises.